mkoslacz/Moviper/README.md

 ### Choosing Presenter on runtime

 A `MoviperPresentersDispatcher` tool allows you to choose the View's (especially Activity) presenter on the runtime without a need of putting it to the `Bundle` with all it's limitations or switching in .
-Sample launching of Activity with given presenter is available in `sample-super-rx-ai`, in `ListingRouting#startUserDetailsActivity(...)`, and adjusting Activity to be started with any presenter is showcased in `UserDetailsActivity#createPresenter()`.
+Sample launching of Activity with given presenter is available in `sample-super-rx-ai`, in `ListingRouting#startUserDetailsActivity(...)` [here](https://github.com/mkoslacz/Moviper/blob/master/sample-super-rx-ai/src/main/java/com/mateuszkoslacz/moviper/rxsample/viper/view/activity/UserDetailsActivity.java#L105), and adjusting Activity to be started with any presenter that fits the View interface is showcased in `UserDetailsActivity#createPresenter()` [here](https://github.com/mkoslacz/Moviper/blob/master/sample-super-rx-ai/src/main/java/com/mateuszkoslacz/moviper/rxsample/viper/routing/ListingRouting.java#L21).

 ### Attaching multiple presenters to the View

 `ViperPresentersList` allows you to easily attach multiple presenters to the Passive Views.
-Sample usage is very simple and available in sample-super-rx-au in `UserDetailsActivity#createPresenter()`.
+Sample usage is very simple and available in `sample-super-rx-ai` in `UserDetailsActivity#createPresenter()` [here](https://github.com/mkoslacz/Moviper/blob/master/sample-super-rx-ai/src/main/java/com/mateuszkoslacz/moviper/rxsample/viper/view/activity/ListingActivity.java#L115).

 ### `Service` based VIPERs